 This is actually owned by the National Trust, and is probably the most famous pub in Belfast.
 It dates from at least 1826, and features an incredible ornate interior of tiles, original gas lamp fixtures and a beautiful carved ceiling.
 There’s even a heated footrest under the granite bar.

-First on our list for this area is the Titanic Belfast Experience itself.
-For those of you who weren’t aware, the RMS Titanic was built in Belfast’s dockyards, by shipbuilders Harland and Wolff.
-Harland and Wolff were responsible for the majority of the ships of the White Star Line, including the Titanic, and are still operating today – although they have since diversified into other products including offshore wind turbines.
+First on our list for this area is the Titanic Belfast experience itself.
+For those of you who weren’t aware, the RMS Titanic was built in Belfast’s dockyards, by shipbuilders Harland and Wolff, who were responsible for the majority of the White Star Line’s ships, the Titanic among them.

-The most recognisable feature of the present day Harland and Wolff facility are the massive Samson and Goliath cranes, huge yellow gantry cranes which dominate the Belfast skyline, and which you’ll definitely spot when you visit the Titanic Quarter.
+The most recognisable features of the present day yard are the massive Samson and Goliath cranes, huge yellow gantry cranes which dominate the Belfast skyline, and which you’ll definitely spot when you visit the Titanic Quarter.

 Back to the Titanic Belfast experience.
-This visitor attraction, which opened in 2012 (100 years after the Titanic sank), is found on the site of the original Harland & Wolff shipyard.
-Here, both the RMS Titanic and her sister ship, the RMS Olympic were built and launched.
+This visitor attraction, which opened in 2012 (100 years after the Titanic sank), is found on the site of the original Harland and Wolff shipyard, where both the RMS Titanic and her sister ship the RMS Olympic were built and launched.

-The museum, whose four corners are shaped like the prow of a ship, takes you on a fascinating journey into the history of the shipyard, the building of the RMS Titanic itself, the people who worked on her and, her first voyage and, of course, an overview of the tragic events that resulted in the sinking of the Titanic in 1912, with a loss of over 1,500 lives.
+The museum, whose four corners are shaped like the prow of a ship, takes you through the history of the shipyard, the building of the RMS Titanic itself, the people who worked on her, her first voyage and, of course, an overview of the tragic events that resulted in the sinking of the Titanic in 1912, with the loss of over 1,500 lives.

 The museum goes further than that, and covers events up to the current day, including the discovery of the wreck and stories about how popular culture has portrayed the events.
 Yes, you will even hear that famous Celine Dion song.
-Overall, this museum is a fascinating attraction, and well worth two or three hours of your time.
+Overall, it is well worth two or three hours of your time.

-Note that the Titanic Museum also has a full shop, on-site paid parking and dining options.
-Find out more about visiting in our comprehensive guide to the Titanic Belfast here.
+Note that Titanic Belfast also has a full shop, on-site paid parking and dining options.
+Find out more about visiting in our comprehensive guide to Titanic Belfast here.

 SS Nomadic

-Following extensive restoration, including work by Harland & Wolff, the SS Nomadic was opened to visitors in June 2013.
-Today, you can tour the wonderfully recreated ship and learn everything there is to know about her past and association with the Titanic.
-We’d recommend visiting this in conjunction with the Titanic Museum, as you can purchase an entry ticket that will get you access to both attractions.
-Alternatively, you can just pay a lower entry fee for only visiting the SS Nomadic, and you can buy this on site.
+Following extensive restoration, including work by Harland and Wolff, the SS Nomadic was opened to visitors in June 2013.
+Today, you can tour the wonderfully recreated ship and learn everything there is to know about her past and her association with the Titanic.
+We’d recommend visiting this in conjunction with Titanic Belfast, as the combined ticket gets you into both attractions.
+Alternatively, you can pay a lower entry fee for just the SS Nomadic, and buy this on site.
+It doesn’t take long to look around, half an hour or so.

 Titanic Dock & Pump House